System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation: Case studies

 Here, we use a car-following control scenario~\cite{zheng2015stability} (see Figure~\ref{fig:example} for illustration) to demonstrate the numerical performance of the parameterizations in Propositions~\ref{prop:slp1}-\ref{prop:slp4}.

 \textit{Modelling:} We denote the position and velocity of vehicle $i$ as $p_i$ and $v_i$.
 The spacing of vehicle $i$, \emph{i.e.}, its relative distance from vehicle $i-1$, is defined as $s_i = p_{i-1} - p_i, i=1, 2$.
 Without loss of generality, the vehicle length is ignored.
 It is assumed that the leading vehicle 0 runs at a constant velocity $v_0$.
-Each vehicle has a pre-existing car-following dynamics, and we aim to design an additional control signal $u_i(t)$ to improve the car-following performance, \emph{i.e.},
+Each vehicle has pre-existing car-following dynamics, and we aim to design an additional control signal $u_i(t)$ to improve the car-following performance, \emph{i.e.},

 where $\dot{s}_i(t) = v_{i-1}(t) - v_i(t)$, and $F(\cdot)$ characterizes the driver's natural car-following behavior (see~\cite{orosz2010traffic} for details).
 In an equilibrium car-following state, each vehicle moves with the same equilibrium velocity, \emph{i.e.}, $v_i(t) = v_0, \dot{s}_i(t) = 0$, for $i = 1, 2$.
-Assuming that each vehicle has a small perturbation from the equilibrium state $(s_i^*,v^*)$, we define the error state between actual and equilibrium state of vehicle $i$ as
+Assuming that each vehicle has a small perturbation from the equilibrium state $(s_i^*,v^*)$, we define the error state between actual and equilibrium state of vehicle $i$ as $ x_i(t)= ^\tr= ^\tr. $ Applying the first-order Taylor expansion to \eqref{Eq:HDVModel}, we can derive a linearized model for each vehicle ($i=1, 2$)